 1408 (19th February)

 The Earl of Northumberland, with Scottish support, invaded England.
-Henry met them at Bramham Moor and scored a decisive victory.
-Northumberland was killed in the battle.
+Henry marched north and defeated them in this battle.
+Henry Percy, Earl of Northumberland was killed in the fighting.

 Henry, Prince of Wales, took Aberystwyth.

 Prince Henry, heir to the throne, became Chancellor.
 Henry IV was becoming increasingly unwell.

 Henry, Prince of Wales, took Harlech Castle in Wales.

 Following a disagreement with his son, Henry IV removed his son, Henry, from the Royal Council.